Elie-A-98/yeager-dapp/README.md

 Save the first private key and address
 Also save the network url as it will be used later by metamask

-2. Deploy the contract by connecting (Remix ethereum)[https://remix.ethereum.org/] to the hardhat host (by default it's `http://0.0.0.0:8545`)
+2. Deploy the contract.
+You can use (Remix ethereum)[https://remix.ethereum.org/] to connect your local file system by going to `packages/nft` and running `remixd`, then from (Remix ethereum)[https://remix.ethereum.org/] connecting to localhost

 *Use the compiler version 0.8.20 to compile and deploy the contract*